NC State Wolfpack men's basketball: Kevin Keatts era (2017–2025)

 On March 17, 2017, Kevin Keatts was named the head basketball coach at NC State.

 In 2024, the Wolfpack ended the regular season 17-14 but won the ACC Tournament for the first time since 1987.
 The team was only the second to win their conference championship by winning five games in five days since Connecticut did so in the Big East Tournament during their 2011 national championship season.
 Seeded 11th in the NCAA Tournament's South Region, the Wolfpack reached the Sweet Sixteen for the first time since 2015 after an upset of Texas Tech and an overtime win over Oakland.
 They then made their first Elite Eight appearance since 1986 after upsetting second seed Marquette and then their first Final Four appearance since 1983 after beating Duke for the second time in March 76–64.
 The women's team, coached by Wes Moore, made the Final Four a few hours earlier on the same day by beating top seed Texas in the Elite Eight in Portland, marking the first season in which the school's men's and women's teams both made the Final Four.

 The success of the Wolfpack's 2024 NCAA tournament run was short-lived.
 The team finished 2025 with a 12–19 record, including a 5–15 mark in the ACC.
 Keatts was fired at the end of the season.

-Will Wade era (2025–Present)
+Will Wade era (2025–2026)

 On March 23, 2025, Will Wade was named the head basketball coach at NC State.
+In his first season at NC State, Will Wade saw the team finish tied for seventh in the ACC finishing 10-8 in conference play.
+In post season play, NC State defeated Pitt in the ACC tournament but ultimately lost to Virginia.
+Seeded 11 in the NCAA tournament, NC State lost in the First Four to Texas.
+After one season, Wade left NC State, accepting an offer to return to LSU as head coach.

+Justin Gainey era (2026–)

+On March 31, 2026, Justin Gainey was named the head basketball coach at NC State.

 Seasons

-Results by season (1980–2025)
+Results by season (1980–2026)

 †NCAA canceled 2020 collegiate activities due to the COVID-19 virus.